Using Dataproc (Spark) and Hail on Verily Workbench

 Accessing the Workbench CLI from on-cluster notebooks

-The Workbench CLI utility, terra, is installed on the Dataproc JupyterLab server node, and initialized for the current workspace (similarly to how the notebook VM servers are configured).
+The Workbench CLI utility, wb, is installed on the Dataproc JupyterLab server node, and initialized for the current workspace (similarly to how the notebook VM servers are configured).

-You can use terra from the Terminal window or from a notebook cell to do things like create clusters (as described above), create resources, resolve resource names, and more.
+You can use wb from the terminal window or from a notebook cell to do things like create clusters (as described above), create resources, resolve resource names, and more.

 See the example notebooks for an example of this.